Josh-T1/MathNote/README.md

 }
 ```
 where sectionName would be one of: "definition, "theorem", "proof", ect.
-Additionally theorem/lemma/proposition flashcards, by default include the proof as an additional "answer".
-Note that theorem/lemma/proposition
+Additionally theorem/lemma/proposition flashcards, by default include the proof as a second answer on the flashcard.
-section flashcards will only have a corresponding proof when directly followed by a proof section in the Tex file.
+Note that theorem/lemma/proposition section flashcards will only have a corresponding proof when directly followed by a proof section in the Tex file.
 For example:
 ```
 \theo{Pythagorean theorem}{